DevOps-Inno-22-summer/labs/TF.md

 - Backup state file
 - Use 1 state file per Environment (test, dev, or production)
 - Use CI for terraform code
+- Generate README for each module with input and output variables
+- Update terraform version
+- Terraform version manager
+- Run terraform in docker container

 ### About Naming Conventions: